zhangwei983/deploy_icp_ledger/by_dfx_deps/README.md

 # Deploy an ICP ledger locally by using `dfx deps`

 This example shows how to deploy an ICP ledger locally by using `dfx deps`.

+> [!NOTE]
-It's a new feature in dfx which requires version `0.24.3` or above.
+> This is a new feature which requires dfx version `0.24.3` or above.

 ## Configure the dfx.json file